wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

 ### Demo Walkthrough
    1. **Prep**
+      1. Open a browser tab to Confluent Cloud (and log in)

-      1. Ensure Docker is running
+      1. In a terminal, ensure Docker is running

       1. Open VS Code in the root of the cloned git repo (these commands can be run in the VS Code built-in terminal)